 Fortunately, there are ways to cut the cost of such care.
-Following are seven health conditions that tend to strike after age 50 — and how to cut the cost of care if you are diagnosed with them.
+Following are some health conditions that tend to strike after age 50 — and how to cut the cost of care if you are diagnosed with them.

 How to cut costs.
 The Arthritis Foundation has a webpage devoted to ways to trim the tab for arthritis care.
-It includes resources such as financial aid organizations and pharmaceutical programs that help pay for medications and surgery.

 How to cut costs.
 One study found that osteoporosis care cost the nation $22 billion in 2008.
 Prescription medications often are used to treat this condition, so ask your doctor about using less costly generic drugs.